liberland/Liberland/README.md

 * **[liberland_backend]** - The backend of the LLM (Liberand Merit) blockchain project, the system itself
 * **[liberland_frontend]** - The user interface providing the UX for the LLM blockchain
 * **[liberland_node]** - The code for the nodes of the blockchain, i.e. for the validators and to download the public chain.
+* **[liberland strategy]** - The state of the version of the project on this GitHub and the instructions for future development

 ### Technical
 * **[docs-tools]** - Build tools for documents